Rarity of rocket-driven Penrose extraction in Kerr spacetime: Conclusions

-These constraint results complement prior theoretical analyses of collisional Penrose mechanisms~\cite{piran1975high, leiderschneider2016maximal} by characterizing the controlled-exhaust regime: even allowing thrust direction and magnitude to vary under our steering prescriptions, the stringent requirements on spin, velocity, and orbital geometry quantify how fine-tuned the Penrose process must be.
-This fine-tuning is consistent with why electromagnetic mechanisms (Blandford--Znajek, magnetic reconnection) are generally considered the dominant channels for astrophysical energy extraction from rotating black holes, while rocket-propelled extraction remains a limiting idealization.
+\item \textbf{Efficiency saturates empirically.} Over the explored range up to $v_e = 0.99999c$ ($\gamma \approx 224$), $\eta_{\rm cum}$ levels off near $8.3\%$ for $a/M = 0.95$ (Fig.~\ref{fig:ultrarel-saturation}), with diminishing returns above $v_e \approx 0.999c$.
+This is an empirical ceiling for the Gaussian sweet-spot prior and implemented steering prescriptions, not a theoretical upper bound on Penrose extraction efficiency. \end{enumerate}

-\textbf{Engineering summary.} To achieve non-negligible Penrose extraction success in our model requires: (i) black hole spin $a/M \gtrsim 0.89$, (ii) exhaust velocity $v_e \gtrsim 0.91c$ (onset around $0.91$--$0.92c$), and (iii) initial conditions tuned to the sweet spot $(E_0, L_z) \approx (1.2, 3.0)$.
-Even then, single-impulse efficiency is capped at $\sim$19\% of rocket mass lost, while continuous thrust achieves only $\sim$2--4\%.
-These stringent requirements define the practical boundary of material-based Penrose propulsion.
+Our results characterize the controlled-exhaust regime of the Penrose process, a controlled-ejection variant distinct from the collisional mechanisms of Piran \textit{et al.}~\cite{piran1975high} and Leiderschneider and Piran~\cite{leiderschneider2016maximal}.
+The stringent requirements on spin, velocity, and orbital geometry are consistent with the comparative difficulty of material-exhaust Penrose channels relative to electromagnetic ones (Blandford--Znajek, magnetic reconnection), which are generally more astrophysically relevant for energy extraction from rotating black holes.